rtoal/plainscript/README.md

-# carlitos
+# Carlitos

-A small scripting language, not quite a subset of the older Carlos language
+A small scripting language, not quite a subset of the older Carlos language.